mathe00/obsidian-enhanced-read-mode-control/README.md

 *   **🔒 Strict Read-Only Files:** Specify files that are *forced* into read mode.
 Any attempt to switch to edit mode will be immediately reverted.
 Ideal for protecting templates, published articles, or critical notes.
 *   **📁 Strict Read-Only Folders:** Define entire folders (and their subfolders) where *all* notes within will be forced into strict read-only mode.
 Perfect for archives, shared resources, or sections you don't want to modify.
 *   **↔️ Toggle Commands:** Quickly add or remove the *currently active note* to/from the "Default Read-Only" or "Strict Read-Only" list using commands from the Obsidian command palette (assign your own hotkeys!).
-*   **⚙️ Simple Configuration:** Manage your file and folder lists easily through the plugin's settings tab.
+*   **⚙️ Configurable Behavior:** Choose how the plugin handles notes *not* explicitly listed in its settings, especially regarding a same-tab navigation quirk (see Configuration).
 *   **🐞 Debug Logging:** An optional setting to enable detailed console logs for troubleshooting.
-*   **✅ Reliable State Management:** Ensures consistent view mode application, fixing issues like mode persistence when navigating within the same tab.
+*   **✅ Reliable State Management:** Ensures consistent view mode application based on your rules and chosen behavior.

 <a id="why-this-plugin"></a>
 ## Why this plugin? 🤔